 I am passionate about education.
-I believe that math and logical reasoning in general are important on an academic level, but also on a personal level.
-The ability to reason through a problem and understand the flow of an argument will help any student inside or outside the classroom.
+I believe that critical thinking is important on an academic level, but also in our personal lives; the ability to reason through a problem and understand the flow of an argument will help any student inside or outside the classroom.
 As a teacher, I aim to build confidence in my students and decrease anxiety about any difficulties that may arise with the subject matter.
-I do not believe there is any such thing as a bad question, and the only problems that cannot be solved are the ones that we don't try.
+I do not believe there is any such thing as a bad question, and strive to make sure my students understand the "why" behind a solution so they can apply those principles in the future.
+I'm experienced in teaching the entire LSAT, and particularly enjoy the logical reasoning and analytic reasoning sections.

 Undergraduate Degree: University of Pittsburgh-Pittsburgh Campus - Bachelors, Philosophy